dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-authoring-overview.md

 ---
 # Control authoring overview

-The extensibility of the [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] control model greatly reduces the need to create a new control.
+The extensibility of the Windows Presentation Foundation (WPF) control model greatly reduces the need to create a new control.
 However, in certain cases you may still need to create a custom control.
-This topic discusses the features that minimize your need to create a custom control and the different control authoring models in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+This topic discusses the features that minimize your need to create a custom control and the different control authoring models in Windows Presentation Foundation (WPF).
 This topic also demonstrates how to create a new control.

 <a name="when_to_write_a_new_control"></a>